 Recent highlights of 2017/2018 include a brief tour of North America and a successful debut performance at the Montreal Jazz Festival in Quebec, Canada.
 This followed with a stellar performance at the Teatro Auditorio Revellin in Ceuta which was met with rave reviews by the Spanish press.
 In 2018 Deelee also performed as part of the Royal Albert Hall’s 150th Anniversary series in Celebrating Women and the Hall.

-Deelee has just recently completed a Masters degree in Voice Studies at the Royal Central School of Speech and Drama, and is now preparing for her new album release.
+Deelee has recently completed a postgraduate Masters degree in Voice Studies, which she studied at the Royal Central School of Speech and Drama in London and is now preparing for her new album release.